zacLibaud/bADA55.github.io/index.md

 # How ratings works ?

-The rating system is essential for understanding the scores given to a beer.
-Notably, the same overall rating on BeerAdvocate and RateBeer does not reflect identical scores across different topics.
-In theory, if a user provides the same scores and descriptions for a beer on both platforms, the final rating would still differ between the two sites.
-Our aim is therefore to understand what lies behind these two rating systems in order to understand which parameters are valued by each of the two platforms.
+Beer ratings aren’t as straightforward as they seem.
+A beer’s overall score on BeerAdvocate and RateBeer might look identical at first glance, but beneath the surface, the two platforms weigh things very differently.
+Even if a user gave the exact same scores and descriptions for a beer on both platforms, the final ratings could still come out differently.

+So, what’s really going on here?
+Our mission is to uncover the mechanics behind these two rating systems—digging into the parameters and priorities that each platform values most.
+By doing so, we aim to reveal what truly shapes a beer’s score on BeerAdvocate versus RateBeer.

 The topics considered in these ratings are as follows: **"appearance," "aroma," "palate," "taste," and "overall."** Concretely, the final rating is a weighted average of these topics' ratings.
 Our objective is to determine these weights.
 We find the following weight for the topics: